chrislongo/download-hls/README.txt

 Issues

 - Next to no error handling.
-- If "-o" is not specified, individual segments will be overwritten.
+- Individual segments will be overwritten irregardless of "-o".
 - Has not been tested on all playlists.